Lottery Frequently Asked Questions

 But I only live a block from the school, shouldn’t I have some sort of priority?

 Sorry, no. The only residency rule is you must be a resident of North Carolina.
-This applies for the lottery as well; you must be a resident of the state of North Carolina AT THE TIME OF THE LOTTERY.
+This applies for the lottery as well; you must be a resident of the state of North Carolina AT THE TIME OF THE APPLICATION.

 I thought some people got priority in admissions?